Do we really need collagen supplements even though many people see them as a way to rejuvenate the skin? The short answer is, no.

 Collagen is a protein made of three main types of amino acids (glycine, proline, and hydroxyproline).
-These amino acids can be obtained from supplements, food, or synthesized endogenously.
+You can obtain these amino acids from supplements, food, or your body can synthesize them internally.

-Amino Acids: The skin, bones, tendons, and ligaments of animals and fish contain collagen (glycine, proline, and hydroxyproline) but collagen forming amino acids can also be found in plant foods like glycine (peanuts, almonds, whole grains, beans soy) and proline (cabbage, soy, sunflower seeds, asparagus).
+The skin, bones, tendons, and ligaments of animals and fish contain collagen (glycine, proline, and hydroxyproline) but collagen forming amino acids can also be found in plant foods like glycine (peanuts, almonds, whole grains, beans soy) and proline (cabbage, soy, sunflower seeds, asparagus).
 The body converts proline to hydroxyproline with the help of vitamin C.

 Nutrient rich foods are not the only key to collagen production.
 We produce less and break down existing collagen faster as we age.
 We cannot stop aging, but lifestyle choices like smoking, excess drinking, excess sun exposure, high sugar and refined carbs intake, and lack of sleep and exercise will accelerate collagen loss and negatively impact production.
 The true key to maintaining healthy and youthful skin isn't costly supplements or consuming endless amounts of bone soup.
 Conversely, it lies in a diet rich in nutrients, regular exercise, and adopting a healthy lifestyle.
 Ensure you consume a minimum of five servings of colorful fruits and vegetables each day, and savor the benefits of green tea!